 Producer, owner of Keystone Keystone Korner ,1972-1983 and Artistic programmer at Jazz at Lincoln Center, 2001-2012

-George's current project is a trio with pianist Camilla Mraz and drummer Anthony Pincotti.
+George's last project was a trio with pianist Camilla Mraz and drummer Anthony Pincotti.

 His albums as a leader include: "Catching Up" on Alfa Records Jazz", My Foolish Heart, Bottom Lines, Duke’s Place and Morava, all on Milestone Records.
 Other releases include The George Maraz Quartet Jazz at Prague Castle on Multisonic (2012) and The George Mraz and David Hazeltine Trio Your Story on Cube-Metier.